 The warm water opens up your pores, which makes it easier to get out all the dead skin cells and excess oil.
 It’s just like doing a spot of washing up.
 If you really want to get all the gunk off your pots and pans, you have to soak them in warm, soapy water first.

 Once you’re all cleaned up, you should finish your routine with a cold blast in order to shrink your pores.
-Not only will this reduce the visibility of enlarged pores and give your skin a fresh look and feel, it will reduce the build-up of contaminants for a spell.
+Not only will this reduce the visibility of enlarged pores and give your skin a fresh look and feel, but it will also reduce the build-up of contaminants for a spell.

 If you suffer from acne, you may want to skip the warm water segment of your routine altogether and head straight for the cold stuff.

 Why?
 Well, hot or warm water can strip a lot of the sebum oil from your pores, which seems great at first, after all, excess sebum is what causes acne.
 But this ends up prompting your sebaceous glands to produce even more than usual.